 Traditionally, thread conditioner is made with beeswax.
 Coincidently, I made some dip-candles and shapes with my kids a couple of years ago and had some beeswax at hand.
 Given that you only need a very small amount of beeswax, it’s perfect if you have it already at hand and don’t need to buy some.
 You can cut off the bottom of a beeswax candle or the drippings of a used one.
 You only need a little bit, really.

 If you have to buy the beeswax to make your thread conditioner – by all means, save yourself the time and purchase a ready-made thread conditioner or thread wax!
 Unless you want to make a production line of thread wax or want to use it for candles, too, it’s just too small an amount you need.
 Ready-made thread waxes can be found in many variations.
-Here are some cute shaped beeswax versions. (all these links are Etsy affiliate links)
+Here are some cute shaped beeswax versions and a classic one in a tin container. (all these links are Etsy affiliate links)